 Simpler, Fairer, Lower Taxes

-I’ve pledged not to vote for any tax increase while in Congress.
+I’ve pledged not to vote for any tax increase while in Congress, and I never have.
 Our tax system is overly complex and costly to administer.
 Every year, taxpayers spend hundreds of millions of dollars and many hours just to comply with our complicated tax code.
 I believe tax reform should include replacing the IRS and the current income tax system with a tax code that is simpler, fairer and easier to understand.

 I support lowering the corporate tax rate so that businesses can remain competitive and remain within the U.S. The U.S. currently has the highest corporate tax rate in the world.
 When companies leave the U.S., they take jobs and revenue with them.
 The U.S. should stop this devastating trend of businesses moving overseas and lower the corporate tax rate to help bring jobs back home.

 An All-of-the-Above Energy Policy

 I support an all-of-the above energy policy that includes tapping into all of our domestic natural resources and using feasible alternative energies.
 I have introduced bipartisan, bicameral legislation to level the playing field for both renewable and fossil fuel-based sources of energy by expanding the tax structure of master limited partnerships to include renewable energy projects.

 Healthcare: Patient-Centered, not Government-Driven